 Neuroblastoma is diagnosed in approximately 800 children in the United States each year.
 Ninety percent of cases occur in children under five years old, though the average age of diagnosis is between one and two years old.
 Still, because neuroblastomas form from fetal nerve cells, children as young as newborns can develop tumors, and neuroblastoma accounts for 50% of all cancer cases in infants.

 Landmark Transatlantic Trial for Children with High-Risk Neuroblastoma Funded by Parent-Led Charities

-What began as a proposal for a four center US-based clinical trial of a promising combination therapy for children battling brain tumors, has expanded into a large-scale clinical trial at 58 centers in 13 countries, that brings new hope to children across the globe, who have run out of treatment options.
+What began as a proposal for a four-center US-based clinical trial of promising combination therapy for children battling brain tumors, has expanded into a large-scale clinical trial at 58 centers in 13 countries, that brings new hope to children across the globe.